 Beekeeping for Beginners – Getting Started with Bees

-Becoming a new beekeeper is not always easy.
+Beekeeping is an amazing journey and it is not always easy.
 Oh, its exciting for sure – but easy is not the best term to describe the process.
-Try to avoid feeling over-whelmed with new terms and tools – learning how to be a beekeeper takes time.
+Try to avoid feeling over-whelmed with new terms and tools, you will get it.
 Beekeeping for beginners is not for the “faint of heart”.

 Don’t expect to learn everything you need to know about raising bees in one season.
 In fact, beekeeping is a continual learning experience.

-In 4 or 5 years, you should be able to master the basics.
+In 3 or 4 years, you should be able to master the basics.
 But, you will always need to keep up to date on new issues facing our bees.

 This roundup of my most popular posts is sure to help anyone new to bees!
 Enjoy the topics whether it is your first time with bees or you have a lot of bee experience.
 We all need a refresher sometimes.